 cost of doing PM, we can make real value judgments for operational change.
-Given that we are trying to increase the level of PM within our institutions, and almost all of us are. we can determine ROI based on adding PM work to our stewardship activities.
-Using the same example as before, we might determine that adding expeditors to the storeroom for parts delivery would reduce travel time of the trade staff equal to 40 hours per month.
-This is valued by multiplying the hours saved in travel time each month (40) by the salary and overhead of the trade staff and the UPM avoidance (\$50 and \$25, respectively), which will yield \$3,000 per month.
-The formula would be as follows:

-"By removing as many obstacles and interruptions as we can from their workday, our ROI can only increase.
+Given that we are trying to increase the level of PM within our institutions, and almost all of us are, we can determine ROI based on adding PM work to our stewardship activities.
+Using the same example as before, we might determine that adding expeditors to the storeroom for parts delivery would reduce travel "By removing as many as we can from their workday, our ROI can only increase.
 With an increase in productivity comes the possibility of more PM projects being executed."